iDesignRES/Tecnalia_Solar-Energy-Model/certification/README.md

 - electric_space_cooling: decimal number as percentage, between 0 and 1.
 - solar: decimal number as percentage, between 0 and 1.
 - electricity: decimal number as percentage, between 0 and 1.

-- ref_level: text.
+- ref_level: text -> Type of renovation implemented: Low, Medium, or High level.
-- Pre-1945: decimal number as percentage, between 0 and 1.
+- Pre-1945: decimal number as percentage, between 0 and 1 -> % of buildings from the construction period that are renovated.
-- 1945-1969: decimal number as percentage, between 0 and 1.
+- 1945-1969: decimal number as percentage, between 0 and 1 -> % of buildings from the construction period that are renovated.
-- 1970-1979: decimal number as percentage, between 0 and 1.
+- 1970-1979: decimal number as percentage, between 0 and 1 -> % of buildings from the construction period that are renovated.
-- 1980-1989: decimal number as percentage, between 0 and 1.
+- 1980-1989: decimal number as percentage, between 0 and 1 -> % of buildings from the construction period that are renovated.
-- 1990-1999: decimal number as percentage, between 0 and 1.
+- 1990-1999: decimal number as percentage, between 0 and 1 -> % of buildings from the construction period that are renovated.
-- 2000-2010: decimal number as percentage, between 0 and 1.
+- 2000-2010: decimal number as percentage, between 0 and 1 -> % of buildings from the construction period that are renovated.
-- Post-2010: decimal number as percentage, between 0 and 1.
+- Post-2010: decimal number as percentage, between 0 and 1 -> % of buildings from the construction period that are renovated.

 Clarifications:
 1) The fields "building_use" can only have the values: